Education • 8 min read

 Before rebranding under the name it has today, Polygon was known as the Matic network.
 Founded in 2017 by Jaynti Kanani, Sandeep Nailwal, and Anurag Arjun - who were joined by Mihailo Bjelic in 2020 - Polygon has the ambitious goal of optimising Ethereum for mass adoption.
 In the words of the project’s official website:

 “Polygon is a Layer 2 scaling solution that achieves scale by utilizing sidechains for off-chain computation and a decentralized network of Proof-of-Stake (PoS) validators.”

-As always, let’s take a look at an overview of Polygon’s mission and main features in its crypto ID.
+Let's take a look at an overview of Polygon’s mission and main features.

 Polygon consists primarily of three layers: